AinsleyNealColina/Colina-2ECEA-PA4/README.md

 So we are tasked to:

-1:
-a Display the data [Name,Gender,Track,Math].
+1a.Display the data [Name,Gender,Track,Math].
 With the condition of Hometown is Visayas and Math less than 70, and name it Vis.

-b Dispaly the data [Name,GEAS,Electronics].With the condition of Track is instrumentation,Hometown is Luzon, Electronics greater than 70,and name it Instru.
+1b.Dispaly the data [Name,GEAS,Electronics].With the condition of Track is instrumentation,Hometown is Luzon, Electronics greater than 70,and name it Instru.

-c.Display the data [Name,Track,Electronics,Average].With the condition of hometown is Mindanao, gender is female, and average >=55,and name it Mindy.
+1c.Display the data [Name,Track,Electronics,Average].With the condition of hometown is Mindanao, gender is female, and average >=55,and name it Mindy.

 2.Create a visualization that shows how the different features contributes to average grade.
 Does chosen track in college, gender, or hometown contributes to a higher average score?